SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \subsection{fMoW RGB (non-temporal)}

 In this section, we perform experiments on fMoW single image classification task.
 Following \cite{ayush2021geography}, we report both the performance of linear probing and finetuning setting.
 Table \ref{tab:MAE-basic} shows that compared to the previous state-of-the-art self-supervised method using a contrastive momentum encoding approach \cite{ayush2021geography, he2020momentum}, our SatMAE achieved a 6.29\% improvement in top 1 classification accuracy.
-An interesting fact is that without SatMAE pre-training, the ViT-large model could only reach 62.48\% at convergence after 50 epochs of finetuning compared to 69.05\% achieved by training a ResNet-50 model from scratch .
-This is likely because the ViT \cite{vit} backbone is harder to train than ResNet50 \cite{resnet}, which makes the pre-trained model more valuable in this case.
+Interestingly, without SatMAE pre-training the ViT-large model could only reach 62.48\% at convergence after 50 epochs of finetuning compared to 69.05\% achieved by training a ResNet-50 model from scratch.
+This is likely because the ViT \cite{vit} backbone is harder to finetune from scratch than ResNet50 \cite{resnet}, which makes the pre-trained model more valuable.